 After answering a few “yes” or “no” questions, my order was approved and it shipped the next day with tracking information.
 While the company is based out of Canada, I found out that they actually have a fulfillment center in the US.
 Four days after placing my order, it arrived at my doorstep.
-This was a relief as receiving an out of country package can sometimes take weeks if held up in customs.
+This was a relief as receiving a package from outside of the US can sometimes take weeks if held up in customs.

 Since it requires no fitting or trimming, it was ready to use straight out of the box.
 I dropped a tablet into a cup of cold water and then submerged the device for 10 minutes before allowing it to dry on a paper towel for several hours before putting it to use.

 Putting The GMSS To The Test